ramapriyan912001/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## 4. FAQ
+**Q**: Why are NAME case-sensitive?
+**A**: Since common names are quite usual, we have decided to allow the addition of 2 contacts such as "jun jie" and "Jun Jie" in order to keep track of their numbers.
+Furthermore, since AWE deals with overseas travels, quite a number of travellers might get a new overseas number when they are travelling.
+This will allow users to keep track of both their local and overseas local separately.
+Deleting the number after returning from the trip will be easier as well.
+In both cases, users can distinguish the 2 contacts with similar names using tags.

+**Q**: Why are GROUP_NAME case-sensitive?
+**A**: Similar to the above question, a user might travel to the same destination more than once.
+This will allow the addition of each individual trips.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AWE home folder.